Skip to content

 Installing extra packages

-pip install jamlib[json-lists]Installed!
+pip install jamlib[json]Installed!

 Basic usage